|

 Not surprisingly, it wasn't well attended, but the few people who did

 show up actually danced to the records he was playing.
-So he was a DJ
+So that was him

-now!
-The occasional community centre parties continued over the next few
+a DJ!
+The occasional community centre parties continued over the next

 Amazing.
 More money for records then.
 And the community centre parties